 Key Audit Matters How our audit addressed the Key Audit Matters In addition to the above, we tested the design and operating effectiveness of certain automated controls that were considered as key internal financial controls over financia reporting.
 Where deficiencies were identified, we sough explanations regarding compensating controls or performed alternate audit procedures.
-In addition, we understood where relevant, changes made to the IT landscape during the audi period and tested those changes that had a significant impac on financial reporting. /) Assessment of Provisions and Contingent Liabilities (Schedule 5 and 12 read with Notes 4.13 & 4.21 of Schedule 17 to the standalone financial statements) Assessment of Provisions and Contingent liabilities in respect of certain litigations including Direct and - Obtaining an understanding of internal controls relevant to Indirect Taxes, various claims filed by other parties not acknowledged as debt (Schedule 12 to the standalone financial statements) and various employee benefits schemes (Schedule 5 to the standalone financial the identification of litigations and legal cases to be reported Understanding the current status of the litigations/tax assessments; statements) was identified as a significant audit area.
-There is high level of judgement involved in estimating the level of provisioning required as well as in the disclosure of Examining recent orders and/or communication received from various tax authorities/ judicial forums and follow up action thereon; both Provisions and Contingent Liabilities in respect of tax matters and other legal claims.
+In addition, we understood where relevant, changes made to the IT landscape during the audi period and tested those changes that had a significant impac on financial reporting. (iv) Assessment of Provisions and Contingent Liabilities (Schedule 5 and 12 read with Notes 4.13 the standalone financial statements) hedule 5 and 12 read with Notes 4.13 & 4.21 of Schedule 17 to Assessment of Provisions and Contingent liabilities in respect of certain litigations including Direct and - Obtaining an understanding of internal controls relevant to Indirect Taxes, various claims filed by other parties not acknowledged as debt (Schedule 12 to the standalone financial statements) and various employee benefits schemes (Schedule 5 to the standalone financial Understanding the current status of the litigations/tax assessments; statements) was identified as a significant audit area.
+There is high level of judgement involved in estimating the level of provisioning required as well as in the disclosure of action thereon; both Provisions and Contingent Liabilities in respect of tax matters and other legal claims.
 The Bank's assessment is supported by the facts of matter, their own judgment, past experience, and advice from independent legal / tax significant, with reference to the grounds presented therein and available independent legal / tax advice including opinion consultants wherever considered necessary.
 Accordingly, unexpected adverse outcomes may significantly impact the Bank's reported profit and state of affairs presented in the Balance Sheet. discussions, collection of details of the subject matter unde The valuations of the employee benefit liabilities are calculated with reference to multiple actuarial assumptions and inputs including discount rate, rate of inflation and mortality rates.
-The valuation of funded assets in respect of the same is also sensitive to changes in the assumptions. controls over the completeness and accuracy of the data the measurement of the fair value of the schemes' assets understanding the judgements made in determining th We determined the above area as a Key Audit Matter in view of associated uncertainty relating to the outcome of the matters which requires application of judgment in interpretation of law, circumstances of each case and estimates involved. assumptions used by the actuary by comparing life expectance assumptions with relevant mortality tables, benchmarking Verification of disclosures related to significant litigations taxation matters and Employee benefits liabilities in th standalone financial statements.
+The valuation of funded assets in respect of the same is also sensitive to changes in the assumptions. controls over the completeness and accuracy of the data the measurement of the fair value of the schemes' assets understanding the judgements made in determining the We determined the above area as a Key Audit Matter in view of associated uncertainty relating to the outcome of the matters which requires application of judgment in interpretation of law, circumstances of each case and estimates involved. assumptions used by the actuary by comparing life expectance assumptions with relevant mortality tables, benchmarking Verification of disclosures related to significant litigations taxation matters and Employee benefits liabilities in the standalone financial statements.